fan2/mkdocs/docs/blog/posts/arm/arm-ldr.md

 There are three fundamental addressing modes in AArch64 instructions: register offset, immediate offset, and literal.

+The `LDR` instruction is either an ordinary memory access instruction or a pseudo-instruction that loads an address in a large range.
+When its second parameter is preceded by "`=`", it represents a pseudo-instruction.

 The pseudo addressing mode allows an immediate data value or the address of a label to be loaded into a register, and may result in the assembler generating more than one instruction.

 - Literal: `label`